Edward Pococke: Early life

 The son of Edward Pococke (died 1636), vicar of Chieveley in Berkshire, he was brought up at Chieveley and educated from a young age at Lord Williams's School, Thame, Oxfordshire.
 He matriculated at Magdalen Hall, Oxford in 1619, and later was admitted to Corpus Christi College, Oxford (scholar in 1620, fellow in 1628).
 He was ordained a priest of the Church of England on 20 December 1629.

 The first result of his studies was an edition from a Bodleian Library manuscript of the four New Testament epistles (2 Peter, 2 and 3 John, Jude) which were not in the old Syriac canon, and were not contained in European editions of the Peshito.
 This was published at Leiden at the instigation of Gerard Vossius in 1630, and in the same year Pococke sailed for Aleppo, Syria as chaplain to the English factor.
-At Aleppo he studied the Arabic language, and collected many valuable manuscripts.
+At Aleppo he studied the Arabic language and collected manuscripts.
+He also studied and translated Arabic Islamic works.
+His Philosophus Autodidacticus, a translation of Ibn Tufayl's Life of Hayy Ibn Yaqzan, may have influenced the political philosopher John Locke.

 At this time William Laud was both Bishop of London and chancellor of the University of Oxford, and Pococke was recognised as one who could help his schemes for enriching the university.
 Laud founded a Chair of Arabic at Oxford, and invited Pococke to fill it.
 He entered the post on 10 August 1636; but the next summer he sailed back to Constantinople in the company of John Greaves, later Savilian Professor of Astronomy at Oxford, to prosecute further studies and collect more books; he remained there for about three years.